-On the magnetic particle concentrator (MPC), remove TE buffer from the beads, take them out of the MPC, and let the beads air dry for a maximum of 5 minutes
+On the magnetic particle concentrator (MPC), remove TE buffer from the beads, take them out of the MPC, and let the beads air dry for a maximum of 5 minutes.

 Add 1.25 µL 5% TEMED and 1.25 µL 0.5% APS to the already prepared Rhinohide-in-Acrylamide/TE buffer-mix.
 Flick the tube, take 1.9 µL of the mixture, add the PAA gel to the beads, mix by pipetting up and down, and transfer beads to the slide.